ietf-teep/architecture/draft-ietf-teep-architecture.md

     and governed by a typical OS (e.g., Linux, Windows, Android, iOS), potentially in conjunction with other supporting operating systems and hypervisors; it is outside of any TEE.
-This environment and applications running on it are considered untrusted.
+This environment and applications running on it are considered untrusted (or more precisely, less trusted than the TEE).

   - Trust Anchor: As defined in {{RFC6024}} and {{I-D.ietf-suit-manifest}},
     "A trust anchor represents an authoritative entity via a public